-As of December 2019, shares of Facebook were trading around $200, up from about $120 at the start of 2017.
+Shares of Meta were trading around $341 as of November 2021, up from about $120 at the start of 2017.

 It’s Not Cheap

-Facebook may be a social media company in the communications industry but is often lumped in with other new technology-driven organizations such as Google, Amazon, Apple, and Netflix (often known as “FAANG stocks”).
+Meta may be a social media company in the communications industry, but it's often lumped in with other new technology-driven organizations, such as Google, Amazon, Apple, Netflix, and Microsoft (often known as FAANG and FAAMG stocks).
 These companies tend to grow fast but can also have some wild price swings.
-This may be especially true of Facebook because, as a high-profile company, it has been in the news several times.
+This may be especially true of Meta because, as a high-profile company, it has been in the news several times.

-If you do invest in Facebook, it may be best to avoid looking at the daily price changes and avoid worrying about whether you are making money in the short term.
+If you do invest in Meta, it may be best to avoid looking at the daily price changes and avoid worrying about whether you're making money in the short term.

 It Doesn’t Pay a Dividend

 Meta is a growth stock, and while it may want to expand quickly and see larger and larger revenue and profit growth, quarter after quarter, all its profits are invested back into the company to fuel its growth.
 This means that it does not distribute any money to shareholders in the form of dividends.

 As an investor, you should be comfortable knowing that money is going back into the company with the aim of growing revenue, and potentially a higher value for your shares.
 Understand, however, that Meta shares may not be a source of passive income, at least not for the time being.